AdobeDocs/ff-services-docs/src/pages/photoshop/concepts/index.md

 ![alt image](./astronaut_resize.png?raw=true "Original Image")

+In short, layers enable you to organize different parts of an image into manageable parts of a whole.
+You can isolate image adjustments such as resizing or filling with generative background by applying your change to an individual target layer.
 For more information about layers see, [Photoshop, layer basics](https://helpx.adobe.com/photoshop/using/layer-basics.html).

 ## Selections